 What you need to do is to adjust your plan and improve your strategy.
 This is why tracking your progress is important.

-When you do something and it is not getting you the result you want, you just need to do something else.
+When you do something and it is not getting you the result you want, you just need to change your strategy and do something else.
 If you keep doing what you have always done, you will keep the same old results you have always got.

 You want to improve your strategy on a regular basis.